 1. Be prepared to put in work to understand issues faced by marginalized populations.
 If you are not part of this population, you may not understand what issues they face and how these issues impact them – both historically and today.
 It is important to understand that this gives you privilege over people in these marginalized populations because you have not had to face these issues.
 Don’t ask or expect people in the marginalized population to do work to educate you on these issues – make the effort to educate yourself.
 Once you have educated yourself, educate your own communities around these issues… and continue to educate yourself.

-2. Amplify voices from the marginalized communities.
+2. Amplify voices from marginalized communities.
 While issues may be new to you, understand that they are likely not new to the communities that have been experiencing them.
 People from these communities are likely already organizing around and speaking out about these issues and have been for years.
 Promote these efforts that are already underway.
 Follow and share posts by people from marginalized communities on social media, read books/articles written by them, consume art/pop culture produced by them, and research organizations that already exist in these areas.

 3. Listen, listen, listen.
 Listen actively.
 Don’t feel the need to contribute to conversations.
 Don’t dismiss lived experiences just because they are unfamiliar to you.
 Ask how you can support these communities.